Surya-KF/SkyQuery-Agentic-DataBase-Reader/README.md

 - **MongoDB Connection Problems**: Ensure your MongoDB Atlas whitelist includes your IP address
 - **API Rate Limiting**: Be aware of Together AI's rate limits for the free tier
 - **Environment Variables**: Double check that your `.env` file is in the correct location and properly formatted
+- **Admin Access Issues**: If you can't access the admin dashboard, ensure your user has the 'admin' role in the database
+- **Flight Data Not Appearing**: Check that your flight documents have the correct structure in MongoDB

+## 🌍 Real-World Use Cases

+SkyQuery can be deployed in various real-world scenarios to improve flight information access:

+### 1. Airport Information Kiosks
+- Deploy on touchscreen kiosks throughout airports
+- Allow travelers to quickly check flight statuses without waiting in line
+- Reduce congestion at information desks during peak travel times

+### 2. Customer Service Augmentation
+- Handle routine flight status inquiries, freeing human agents for complex issues
+- Reduce call center wait times during high-volume periods
+- Provide 24/7 flight information access when human agents are unavailable

+### 3. Travel Agency Support Tool
+- Enable travel agents to quickly check flight information for clients
+- Improve service efficiency and reduce time spent on routine information lookups
+- Integrate with booking systems for seamless information flow

+### 4. Corporate Travel Management
+- Allow employees to check flight statuses without contacting the travel department
+- Send automated notifications about flight changes to relevant team members
+- Streamline travel expense reporting with accurate flight data

+### 5. Mobile Travel Companion
+- Send push notifications about gate changes, delays, or cancellations
+- Provide voice-activated flight information for hands-free use
+- Integrate with calendar apps to automatically track upcoming flights

+### 6. Airport Operations Management
+- Monitor all flights at a facility in real-time
+- Allocate resources based on flight statuses and passenger loads
+- Coordinate gate assignments and ground services

+### 7. Accessibility Solution
+- Make flight information more accessible to visually impaired travelers through voice interaction
+- Help elderly travelers who may struggle with complex web interfaces
+- Assist international travelers with language barriers (with multilingual support)

+### 8. Emergency Response Tool
+- Scale to handle surge in status inquiries during travel disruptions
+- Provide consistent, accurate information to all passengers
+- Free human agents to handle complex rebooking and accommodation needs

+---
 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.